obercraft/solitude/README.md

 * Fire Extinguisher by P Thanga Vignesh from the Noun Project
 * Pistol by pixiodesign from the Noun Project
 * Fist by Dmitry Vasiliev from the Noun Project
+* First Aid by Icon Solid from the Noun Project
+* armor by Igor Esaulov from the Noun Project